 Change D4.2 P78L20 as follows:

 The Number of Channels subfield of the subelement is 1 octet in length.
 Outside the 2.4 GHz band, the channel numbers that are included in a group of channels are separated by the operating channel width.
+For Subband Triplet fields that are not within an Operating/Subband Sequence, the operating channel width is 20 MHz.
+For Subband Triplet fields that are within an Operating/Subband Sequence, the operating channel width is as specified by the Operating Class within the same Operating/Subband Sequence.
 In the 2.4 GHz band, the channel numbers that are included in a group of channels are separated by 5 MHz (for both 20 and 40 MHz operating channel width), except that channel 14 is treated as if it were 5 MHz above channel 13.